INSTRUCTIONS FOR THOSE RECEIVING FUNDING

 Fill in and send (by clicking send payment schedules) the schedules by 14th of December 2018.
 Check the schedules carefully beforehand because after sending they cannot be modified anymore.
 After sending, the state of payment schedules will change from 'payment schedules not sent' to 'payment schedules sent'.

 Under payment plan, the applicant can follow all the money transactions.
 The grant is paid by the given schedule unless otherwise agreed.
 The payment schedule and other details (such as bank account number) can be modified in the middle of the payment period, if necessary, but the modifications cannot be made using the payment schedule forms.
-Instead, you are asked to send a separate request in writing (preferably by E-Nessi’s messaging system) to the Head of research in order to agree upon the changes.
+Instead, you are asked to send a separate request in writing (preferably by E-Nessi’s messaging system) to the office in order to agree upon the changes.

 PAYMENT OF GRANTS

 The Foundation pays personal grants each month (7th day of the month) directly to the grantee's bank account.
 Personal grants cannot be paid to researchers that, at the same time, hold a full-time position with salary, are on parental leave or serve in the military.

-For payment of other part of the funding, an account has to be opened at the university or research institute.
+For payment of other costs of the funding (than personal grant), an account has to be opened at the university or research institute.
 If this is not possible, a separate bank account has to be opened for this purpose.
 The grantee has to approve all the payments made with the research funds.
-Daily allowances may not be paid from the travel funds.
 Grantee has to maintain normal book-keeping records on the research expenses, if this is not carried out by the university's or institute's accounts office or corresponding body.
 Grantee is personally responsible for ensuring that there are no non-approved changes in the schedule or no exceedances in the use of funds.